-Do not exceed 600 in. lbs.
-(50 ft. lbs.) torque when attaching the gas piping to the gas valve.
+Do not exceed 600 in.-lbs.
+(50 ft.-lbs.) torque when attaching the gas piping to the gas valve.

-- 1. Gas piping may be routed into the unit through either the left. or right hand side.
-Supply piping enters into the gas valve from the side of the valve as shown in Figure 29. - When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
-Table 9 lists recommended pipe sizes for typical applications.
+- Gas piping may be routed into the unit through either the left or right hand side in upflow applications, and either the top or bottom in horizontal applications.
+Supply piping enters into the gas valve from the side of the valve as shown in Figures 36 and 37. - 2.
+When connecting gas supply, factors such as length of run, number of fittings and furnace rating must be considered to avoid excessive pressure drop.
+Table 7 list recommended pipe sizes for typical applications.